Molecular Biology and Biochemistry Postings

 If you have questions about applying for an MBB TAship, please contact Christine Beauchamp firstname.lastname@example.org.
 If you have questions about the online application system, please contact email@example.com.

-* MBB 308 and MBB 309 may require face-to-face instruction.
+* MBB 308 may require face-to-face instruction.
 If you do not wish to be considered for this appointment, please indicate that in the comments section of your application.
 If you have concerns about the safety measures for face to face instruction, please review the resources available on the website: https://www.sfu.ca/srs/work-research-safety/general-safety/covid19-resources.html .
 A University approved, department specific safety plan will be provided to all those required to work on campus.

-Sessional Instructor Opportunities, Spring 2021
+Sessional Instructor Opportunities, Summer 2021

 MOLECULAR BIOLOGY AND BIOCHEMISTRY